JeanBaptisteServais/Jojo-detector-/README.md

  - Here we search category of the detection, here the plate from google who's give us : "wikipedia category:plate".

- - After have found the wikipédia page we go on it and recup all href.
+ - After have found the wikipédia page we go on it and recup all href (In our case only the 10 firsts).

  - and continue to filter word to category